paolozapp/covariance-matrices/README.md

 In the Log-Euclidean case, the answer is YES.
 Therefore, given n,m,p it's possible to numerically compute the distribution function with a random Sigma, for instance the identity matrix.
 Known the distribution function, it's possible to determine a test for equality of two covariance matrices.

-geodesic_distribution.R is the code to compute the distribution geod_density is the simulation of the distribution function geodesic.R contains the code with the test above described test.R contains the code with an example of how to run the test
+geodesic.R contains the code with the test above described

+test.R contains the code with an example of how to run the test